QIKCOM-2 - The first APRS TouchTone Satellite

 Midshipmen students: Skinker, Segalla, Hunt, Diasordaz

-QIKCOM-2's significant payload is the APRStt (TouchTone) relay system: Using simple radios with Dual Tone Multi-Frequency (DTMF) keypads allows many more SATCOM users to experiment with space than only those with the more expensive radios with built-in SATCOM APRS modems.
-There have been several iterations of this system in APRS over the years since 2001, but this will be the first one in space and will help introduce amateur radio operators everywhere to this unique capability bringing APRS to any user with any walkie-talkie, not just those with APRS modems in their radios.
+QIKCOM-2's significant payload is the APRStt (TouchTone) relay system: Using simple radios with Dual Tone Multi-Frequency (DTMF) keypads allows many more amateur radio satellite users to experiment with space than only those with the more expensive radios with built-in SATCOM APRS modems.
+There have been several iterations of this APRStt system in APRS over the years since 2001, but this will be the first one in space and will help introduce amateur radio operators everywhere to this unique capability bringing APRS to any user with any walkie-talkie, not just those with APRS modems in their radios.
 Read more about APRStt.
-To use the spacecraft with your DTMF mobile or handheld all you have to do is store your callsign in DTMF memory using this DTMF Callsign Encoder.
+To use the spacecraft with your DTMF mobile or handheld all you have to do is store your callsign in DTMF memory using this handy on-line DTMF Callsign Encoder.

-This QIKCOM-2 transponder is to join a number of Networked APRS transponders operating in the Amateur Satellite Service that are, or will be, on Orbit in 2016 and all will appear on the live APRS satellite downlink page and ISS downlink page:
+This QIKCOM-2 transponder was to join a number of Networked APRS transponders operating in the Amateur Satellite Service that are, or will be, on Orbit in 2016 and all will appear on the live APRS satellite downlink page and ISS downlink page:

 PCsat-1 in orbit since 2001 semi-operational